-Kimberly holds a Bachelor of Science degree in human development from Boston University, Wheelock College of Education and a Master of Social Work from the University of South Carolina.
-In 2017, Kimberly led the efforts in the passing of progressive legislation in South Carolina, “Persons with Disabilities Right to Parent Act” and in 2018, the SC Employment First Initiative Study Committee.
+Kimberly holds a Bachelor of Science degree in human development from Boston University, Wheelock College of Education, and a Master of Social Work from the University of South Carolina.
+In 2017, Kimberly led the efforts in the passing of progressive legislation in South Carolina, “Persons with Disabilities Right to Parent Act” and in 2018, and in 2022, ending subminimum wage in South Carolina.
 Kimberly mentors other Centers for Independent Living across the nation due to her marked success in the field.
-She also serves as an Executive Director mentor to other South Carolina nonprofit organizations via the state’s nonprofit association.
-In addition to Kimberly’s role at Able SC, she has successfully held multiple state-appointed responsibilities, serves on the board of directors of the Association of Programs for Rural Independent Living and Co-Chairs the National Council on Independent Living (NCIL) ADA and Civil Rights Committee, as well as co-chairs the NCIL Parenting Rights Task Force.
-Kimberly was also the master mind behind several statewide initiatives that have led to major systems change in South Carolina.
-Those efforts include: SC’s first statewide youth transition conference, Advocacy Day for Access and Independence, SC Disability Employment Coalition, SC Disability Partners in Disasters to name a few.
+She also serves as an executive director mentor to other South Carolina nonprofit organizations via the state’s nonprofit association.
+In addition to Kimberly’s role at Able SC, she has successfully held multiple state-appointed responsibilities, serves on various state and national committees, and is the Association of Programs for Rural Independent Living's (APRIL) board president.
+Kimberly was also the mastermind behind several statewide initiatives that have led to major systems change in South Carolina.
+Those efforts include SC’s first statewide youth transition conference, Advocacy Day for Access and Independence, SC Disability Employment Coalition, SC Disability Partners in Disasters to name a few.

 Kimberly’s special interests include parenting with a disability, ADA/Civil Rights, engaging in early youth transition, universal design, developing new disability rights leaders, legislative disability rights advocacy, and advancing disability employment and awareness.
 When Kimberly isn’t at Able SC, she is making precious memories with her husband and son!